JuliaGraphics/Luxor.jl/README.md

     origin()
     background("white")
     setopacity(.4)
-    draw(0,0)
+    draw(0, 0)

     finish()
     preview()

 #### text clipping

-Using a text path as a clipping region - here filled with names of Julia functions.
+You can use text paths as a clipping region - here the paths are filled with names of Julia functions.

 ![text clipping](examples/text-path-clipping.png)